 Ear infections are nasty.
 Your cat is so dependent on its ears for mobility and navigation that an ear infection for them is much worse than for us.
 These infections can be caused by a number of different factors, and more often than not, an ear infection is a secondary ailment.
 Because cat ear infections are very common, there are several home remedies to help owners combat the issue.

-Before you apply any home remedies to your pet, make sure to speak with your vet first.
+Before you apply any home remedies for your cat, make sure to speak with your vet first.
 It would be best to catch any other ailment before the issues get any worse.
 If there is excessive blood or discharge, skip the home remedy, and take your pet straight to the vet.
 For less severe cases, it may be safe to treat your pet at home.
 Before we get into home remedies for ear infections in cats, let’s fully explore what one is.

 What is an Ear Infection?

 Just like us, felines can be plagued with an ear infection.
-This is never fun, and can mess with your pet’s ability to hear.
+This is never fun and can mess with your pet’s ability to hear.
 Certain infections can be painful and also cause a loss of balance because the ear is crucial to the body’s ability to navigate.

 Related article: What Can I Give My Cat For Pain Relief?